Brunei Darussalam country brief

 Australia and Brunei enjoy a warm relationship dating back to well before 1959, when Brunei achieved internal self-government.
 The relationship has strengthened in recent years, with growing links across a range of areas including defence and security, education and trade.

-Brunei is an important partner for Australia in the Commonwealth, APEC, the EAS, the Trans-Pacific Partnership negotiations, and multilateral organisations such as the UN and WTO.
+Brunei is an important partner for Australia in the Commonwealth, APEC, the EAS, the Trans-Pacific Partnership Agreement negotiations, and multilateral organisations such as the UN and WTO.
 Brunei was the ASEAN Coordinator in negotiations for the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA), which was signed in Thailand on 27 February 2009 and entered into force on 1 January 2010.

 In June 2005, Brunei's Foreign Minister, His Royal Highness Prince Mohamed Bolkiah, agreed to an Australian proposal to erect a permanent memorial to mark the 1945 landings in Brunei of the Australian force, which ended Japanese occupation and commenced reconstruction.
-A delegation of Australian veterans, led by the then Minister for Veterans Affairs, the Hon Alan Griffin MP, travelled to Brunei to attend the inauguration ceremony for the memorial in December 2008.
+A delegation of Australian veterans, led by the former Minister for Veterans Affairs, the Hon Alan Griffin MP, travelled to Brunei to attend the inauguration ceremony for the memorial in December 2008.

 Australia is developing a strong education and training relationship with Brunei.
 It is keen to facilitate linkages between Australian and Bruneian education institutions, including increasing the number of Bruneian students undertaking Australian tertiary courses.